isaaclewis5001/chess/README.md

 ### Running the program using Java

-Once you have compiled your project into an uber jar, you can execute it with the following command.
+Once you have compiled your project into an uber jar, you can execute it with the following commands.

 ```sh
 java -jar client/target/client-jar-with-dependencies.jar